jessevdk/cldoc/gettingstarted.md

 `gem install --user-install sass`.
 It's also possible that your system provides packages for these dependencies.

-After the requirements are installed, simply run `python setup.py install` to install cldoc.
+After the requirements are installed, first run `python setup.py generate` to generate the webapp.
+After that simply run `python setup.py install` to install cldoc.
 Note that if you have used npm and gem to install coffeescript, sass and inliner locally (e.g. in node_modules/ and ~/.gem), use: